-Easel.ly is a free online tool that allows students to turn any visual information into an infographic with simple drag and drop.
+Easel.ly is an online tool that allows students to turn any visual information into an infographic with simple drag and drop.

 Students are able to communicate their learning in a creative innovative way using limited text and graphics.